The Growing Threat of Digital Extortion — And How to Avoid It

 Chapter 2: How to Reduce the Risks

 Digital extortion is something that can affect anyone.
-However, there are steps that you or your organisation can take to reduce the risks.
+However, there are steps that you or your organization can take to reduce the risks.

 Improve Your Security